diozero

 Usage

-diozero requires Java 8 or later - it has been tested on all JDKs from Java 8 through to 17.
+diozero requires Java 11 or later - it has been tested on all JDK versions from Java 11 through to 17.
 Most use cases will only require the diozero-core JAR file which has just one other dependency - tinylog.

 The best way to use diozero is via a Maven dependency: